arkane-systems/genie/othersrc/docs/readme.md

 But see also [RunInGenie](https://github.com/arkane-systems/RunInGenie)!

 2. genie is not idempotent; i.e., it is possible that changes made by genie or by systemd inside the bottle will not be perfectly reverted when the genie bottle is shut down with _genie -u_ .
 As such, it is recommended that you terminate the entire wsl session with _wsl -t <distro>_ or _wsl --shutdown_ in between stopping and restarting the bottle, or errors may occur.

+3. As of 1.38, while WSLg operates correctly with _genie_ and GUI apps can be run from inside the bottle, Linux GUI apps started from the Windows Start Menu items created by WSLg will run outside the bottle.
+This is being worked on.